- Blend 40% Pinot Noir, 30% Chardonnay, 30% Pinot Meunier

 - Food Pairing Shellfish, strawberries and cream, lemon meringue pie

-The perfect wine to share with friends and family
+The perfect wine to share with friends

 Our Rosé NV bursts with aromatic notes of rhubarb, raspberry, strawberry, redcurrant as well as wild roses, lemon zest, and a touch of sherbet on the finish.
 It is a superbly elegant English sparkling wine with tiny, persistent bubbles and a refreshing acidity that calls you back for more.